 I can’t understand looking for help and finding that the vast majority of experts in the field are not members of my race.

 Only a small number of current lactation consultants and IBCLCs are Black women, which puts those who need access to resources the most at risk of feeling misunderstood or unrelatable.
 Though the recommended proportion of IBCLCs is 8.6 per 1000 births, there are only 1.8 IBCLCs per 1000 births in states with a high Black population.

 I can’t understand knowing exactly where to seek help, only to find out help won’t come to my part of town.

-For a time, I relied on support at La Leche League meetings, which are arguably the most well-known source of breastfeeding community help… but I’m told these meetings (as well as general lactation education classes) are less regular or perhaps even absent in the most African American-populated areas of the nation.
+For a time, I relied on support at La Leche League meetings, which are arguably the most well-known source of breastfeeding community help… but I’m told these meetings (as well as general lactation education classes) are less regular or perhaps even absent in the most Black-populated areas of the nation.

 Additionally, the Center for Social Inclusion found “[i]n 2008, only a little over six percent of OBGYNs [who could educate prenatally about the importance of breastfeeding] were located in rural areas, and in 2010 about half of the counties in the United States lacked even one practicing OBGYN,” plus Baby-Friendly Hospitals (those designated with commendable breastfeeding policies) are scarce in similar areas.

 I can’t understand the deep-set cultural need to measure the opinions of one’s elders, in-laws, and church authorities as weightier than the science of current medicine and health recommendations.